 Our other tip is to stay focused on whatever it is you do.
 You might call it brand focus.
 You want to draw in people who’ve visited your site.
 They likely already know a bit about you, so stay on brand and on point.
 In this way remarketing and PPC can help to do nothing more than improve your brand online.

 Lastly, accept what you can and let go of what you can’t.
 You won’t win every target audience, not everyone you remarket to will convert and some campaigns may have more success than others.
 Particularly during sales or the holidays, you may see more from your remarketing than during other periods.
 Accept it and limit your risk or change your strategy so that you don’t waste ad dollars.
 Once you find your own rhythm, you’ll likely be winning more conversions and spending less.

 There you have it, our ultimate guide to PPC remarketing.
-Hopefully, it’s taught you everything you ever needed to know about remarketing campaigns’ target selection and everything in between to make your campaign a success.
+Hopefully, it’s taught you everything you ever needed to know about run remarketing campaigns’ target selection and everything in between to make your campaign a success & up on Digital marketing.